LazarQt/RainbowCalculator/README.md

 # Methodology

+The goal is to find a set of lands that have enough sources for each color, taking curve and hard to cast cards into account.
+The following steps explains how the program tries to find this specific set of cards.

+Note: Utility lands, man lands and other lands that do NOT produce colored mana, are completely ignored.
+Feel free to include them by replacing a land with same produced mana.

+## Gathering data for calculation

 First calculate how many lands are needed, this is done by looking at Frank Karsten's calculations here: https://strategy.channelfireball.com/all-strategy/mtg/channelmagic-articles/how-many-lands-do-you-need-to-consistently-hit-your-land-drops/